keithalewis/math/um1.md

 In an arbitrage free model its price at time $t\le u$, $D_t(u)$ satisfies $D_t(u) D_t = D_u|_{\AA_t}$ so
 $D_t(u)$ is the Radon-Nikodym derivative of $D_u|_{\AA_t}$ with respect to $D_t$.
+Zero coupon bond prices are determined by the deflators.

 A _fixed income_ instrument is a portfolio of zero coupon bonds.
 If a bond pays $c_j$ at time $t_j$ its present value at time $t$ is